johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 The *big problem* we found with our first implementation is that it's a little naïve about handling multiple simultaneous requests.
 Let's make sure we understand why.
 The first thing to think through is the premise of multiplexing.
 What we're essentially doing is sharing a single pair of channels for sending and receiving unrelated requests.
 Let's focus on the behavior of the response channel, as it seems like the potentially problematic one (after all, the request channel is just sort of "fire and forget").

 We uncovered the problem in our "race test" at the end of the last chapter.
 The triggering scenario for our problem, in basic terms, is: **we sent two requests, where the second request finished before the first one**.
 Our shared response channel just isn't prepared to handle this.
 It's well-behaved in the context of one-at-a-time requests: it subscribes and waits for a response, then unsubscribes.
 But in the face of multiple overlapping requests, its behavior is clearly incorrect.
 Let's try to describe why, as this will guide us to a solution.
-The problem is this: we can have only a single active *Faye subscription handler*<sup>1</sup> no matter how many messages we send (this is by definition, since we have a single channel).
+The problem is this: we can have only a single active *Faye subscription handler*<sup>1</sup> no matter how many messages we send (this is by definition, since we have a single response channel).
 Each request causes us to overwrite the previous *Faye subscription handler* when we re-issue the `fayeClient.subscribe(...)` call.
 Moreover, that active one, with its built-in Observer, notifies **every** subscriber.

 > <sup>1</sup>The generic term "subscription handler" is unfortunately overloaded in our discussion.
-In the last chapter we introduced our nifty *observable subscriber function* (and its derivative, the *observable subscription handler factory*).
+In the last chapter we introduced our nifty *observable subscriber function*.
 Here we're talking about a *Faye subscription handler*.
 These are two separate concepts, and we need to try to be very careful with our language.  **Especially** since we have been, and will continue to be, building objects that create a tight relationship between these two!
 I'll do my best to keep the terminology straight, and you please do too!

 ### Strategy for Solving the Multiplexing Challenge

 OK, let's start working on the strategy.
-We're going to work through a number of components of the strategy starting at a somewhat abstract level.

-> Given the complexity of this problem, it's helpful to approach a solution starting from a higher level, and successively refining our understanding and implementation.
+Given the complexity of this problem, it's helpful to approach a solution starting from a somewhat abstract level, and successively refining our understanding and implementation.
 We'll walk through the details of handling this in our Faye client component, but some of the details will vary from one transport library (e.g., broker) to the next because **each has its own message pattern and API**.
 If you understand the concepts, there is a certain amount of boilerplate material that you can adapt to a particular transport library.
 Inevitably, if you need to build a new transporter client, you'll have to work through a few knotholes.
 In the mean time, pay more attention to the concepts than to understanding every line of code.

 #### The Observable Part